ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * CBOR diagnostic notation uses placeholders from a CDDL model.

 * Clarified relation between group name and URI path segment.

+* /manage is a url-path chosen as an example, but not a default one.

 ## Version -10 to -11 ## {#sec-10-11}